jpjuliao/stateside-test/README.md

+# User Map Locations App

+Create an enviroment file with API_KEY for the Google Map Key.

 ## WordPress with MySQL
 This example defines one of the basic setups for WordPress.
 More details on how this works can be found on the official [WordPress image page](https://hub.docker.com/_/wordpress).